strongdm/log-export-container/README.md

 ## Getting Started
 The Log Export Container is a Docker Image you can use for spinning up multiple containers.
 For configuration details, please refer to [CONFIGURE_LOG_EXPORT_CONTAINER](docs/CONFIGURE_LOG_EXPORT_CONTAINER.md).

 You could use the container via plain `docker run` command, docker-compose, k8s, among others.
-For simplicity sake, you could clone the repo and quickly start using executing the following file:
+For simplicity sake, you could clone the repo and quickly start using it executing:
 ```
 ./docker-start.sh
 ```